 - What happens if you:

 First, check if you are doing child-related work or qualify for an exemption under the Working with Children Act 2005 (the Act) by taking the quiz Do I need a Check?

-Organisations can determine if a role or position requires a Check using Do my workers need a Check?
+Organisations can determine if their workers require a Check by taking the quiz Do my workers need a Check?

 You must apply for a Check before you commence child-related work.

-If you have not applied for the Check but you are already engaged in child-related work you must cease this work until you have lodged an application.
+If you are already doing child-related work, and are not exempt, you must cease this work until you apply.

 Most people can do child-related work while their application is processed however under the Act you cannot if you: